coryjbergquist/RailsMovieReviewApp/README.md

 # USAGE

-After starting your local server at http://localhost:3000/, you are able to create users, add/view/edit/delete reviews (depending on your user status).
+After starting your local server at http://localhost:3000/, you are able to create users, add/view/edit/delete reviews from a specified list of movies (depending on your user status).

 # INSTALL DIRECTIONS